Acousmodules

 You work in stereophony?

-Some spatialization only plugins could possibly be useful to you, but their features are above all designed for sound creation (see for example SpatRevolution for this kind of utilization).
+Some spatialization only plugins could possibly be useful to you, but their features are above all designed for original sound creation.

-You create in classic "surround" formats such as quadraphony, "7.1" or octophony?
+You create works in classic "surround" formats such as quadraphony, "7.1" or octophony?

 You are won over by spatial audio and "immersive formats", including VR and binaural?